Known As: Cheetah.

 Call from the Wild

-Call from the Wild is an organisation started by Frankfurt Zoological Society which supports a variety of national parks throughout Africa to protect different endangered species including these predators.
+Call from the Wild is an organisation started by the Frankfurt Zoological Society which supports a variety of national parks throughout Africa to protect different endangered species including African wild dogs and these predators.

 Dambari Wildlife Trust